pollfish/docs/react-native.md

 ## 8. Manually show/hide Pollfish panel

-You can manually hide and show Pollfish by calling anywhere after initialization.
+You can manually hide and show Pollfish by calling the functions below, after initialization.

 ```js
 RNPollfish.show();